-- Review HR policies related to staff benefits to identify areas of improvement. - Continue providing in house professional development opportunities aligned to BlueSky's strategic goals and licensure requirements. - Be more deliberate with staff training agendas allowing for asynchronous trainings when appropriate to reduce the number of required staff meetings. - Compassionate School Training for Staff who have been at BlueSky for less than 3 years, facilitated by social workers. - Aligning Q-Comp observation and coaching to compassionate schools training. - Review incentive opportunities for staff that go above and beyond; incentive drawing and longevity pay.
+- Review HR policies related to staff benefits to identify areas of improvement. - Continue providing in house professional development opportunities aligned to BlueSky's strategic goals and licensure requirements. - Be more deliberate with staff training agendas allowing for asynchronous training when appropriate to reduce the number of required staff meetings. - Compassionate School Training for Staff who have been at BlueSky for less than 3 years, facilitated by social workers. - Aligning Q-Comp observation and coaching to compassionate schools training. - Create opportunities to recognize staff who go above and beyond. - Develop a substitute process for covering staff who request time off. - Create Operations Manager position who will oversee onsite staff and processes and aid in cross training.